Do0ks/Discord-Movie-Bot/README.md

 <b><u>Prerequisite:</u></b>
 -A Plex media server loaded with the movies you would like to share.
 -A extra Discord user account.
+(Not required if you don't mind using your account to stream.
+Recommend a second monitor so you're not tied down streaming)
 -A bit of setup time.
+-A second computer is a HUGE help for this.

 <b><u>Preperation:</u></b>
 Load the code in whatever you want to use to host the bot.
 Once online, find your plex Token (See: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ )